NOC-MSM/SEAsia/docs/source/LBay_180m.rst

 .. note: These are compiled with XIOS2.
 However DOMAINcfg has to be compiled with XIOS1.
 There is a README in the $TDIR/DOMAINcfg on what to do.

+As a first cut at this domain we will only force with tides.
+So much of these tools are needed.
+See other recipes for extra tools.

 First build DOMAINcfg (which is relatively new and in NEMOv4).
 Use my XIOS1 file (see userid and path in variable ``%XIOS_HOME``).
 Copy from ARCH *store*::